katharsis-project/katharsis-framework/README.md

 __Providing homogeneous REST interface__

-Katharsis implements JSON:API standard which introduce consistent REST interface definition.
+Katharsis implements JSON API standard which introduce consistent REST interface definition.
 Now it can be easy to integrate with other systems through uniform mechanisms.

 __Use the purest form of REST__

-JSON:API is based on HATEOAS which means Hypermedia as the Engine of Application State.
+JSON API is based on HATEOAS which means Hypermedia as the Engine of Application State.
 It is the highest form of REST which allows producing and storing as little documentation as possible.

 ---